geocoder21/WhiteStarLine/Development.md

 ```
 iceberg mass > 36 million kg cannot be pulled
 ```
-An 'ice_pull' function was developed to return a boolean value (True or False), depending on the total mass of the iceberg.
+An 'ice_pull' function was developed to return a Boolean value (True or False), depending on the total mass of the iceberg.
 This included a 'max_tow' variable so that the value could be updated in program parameters if needed (e.g. if a more powerful iceberg-towing tug were available).
 This was run through the main program, with the output entered into the 'pull_statement'.

 #### 5. Display plots and information on a GUI
+The task required display of both radar and lidar data, along with total mass and volume for the iceberg, and whether it could be pulled.
+The data display was created using the matplotlib library and tkinter package; these standard Python packages allow data to be plotted and visualised within a GUI (Van Rossum, G., 2020).

+- ref course notes

 #### 6. Write information out to a file
 - 'naive' date included
 - could also

+#### 7. Finalise and document code

 ### Testing